openshift/microshift/docs/howto_sysconf_watch.md

 # MicroShift Mitigation of System Configuration Changes

-MicroShift depends on the device IP address and system-wide clock settings to remain consistent during its runtime.
+MicroShift depends on the following system settings to remain consistent during its runtime:
+- Device IP address
+- System-wide clock settings
+- Iptable configurations.
 However, these settings may occasionally change on edge devices (i.e. DHCP or NTP updates).
 When such changes occur, some MicroShift components may stop functioning properly.
 To mitigate this situation, MicroShift monitors the mentioned system configuration settings and restarts if a setting change is detected.

 This document describes how to simulate system configuration changes in a virtual environment and verify that MicroShift service reacts by restarting when necessary.